-- 3.2.5.1 Ampacity.
-The term ampacity, as defined in Article 100, applies to the current-carrying capacity of conductors only.
-Therefore, this term shall be used in this sense, but only in this sense.
-(The ampacity of a 14 AWG copper conductor with 60°C insulation is 15.)
-On the other hand, switches, motors, and similar equipment are not rated in ampacities.
-Instead, they have current ratings, voltage ratings, horsepower ratings, and so on.
-Such equipment, therefore, shall not be specified or referred to in "ampacity" values. - 3.2.5.2 Authority Having Jurisdiction (AHJ).
-The term used to indicate any kind of inspection authority, enforcement authority, or the like, shall be the AHJ.
-The use of this term will result in standardization, and it is in keeping with the term used in all other NFPA standards.
-This term is fully developed and explained in Paragraph 3.3.6.1 of the NFPA Regulations Governing the Development of NFPA Standards. - 3.2.5.3 Nationally Recognized Testing Laboratory.
-Use of the terms "Nationally Recognized Testing Laboratory" or "NRTL" shall be avoided.
+3.2.5.1 Ampacity.
+The defined term ampacity applies to the current-carrying capacity of conductors only.
+Therefore, this term shall be used for the ampere rating of conductors.
+Switches, motors, and similar equipment do not have ampacities.
+They have ratings such as current ratings, voltage ratings, and horsepower ratings.
+Such equipment shall not be referred to as having an ampacity value.

+- 3.2.5.2 Authority Having Jurisdiction (AHJ).
+This term shall be used to indicate any kind of inspection authority, enforcement authority, or the like.
+The use of this term will result in standardization and is consistent with other NFPA standards.
+This term is defined in NFPA Regulations Governing the Development of NFPA Standards, 3.3.6.1. - 3.2.5.3 Lockable Open.
+Where a requirement specifies that a disconnecting means be capable of being locked in the open position, the phrase lockable open in accordance with 110.25 shall be used. - 3.2.5.4 Nationally Recognized Testing Laboratory.
+Use of the terms Nationally Recognized Testing Laboratory or NRTL shall be avoided.
 The definition of listed in Article 100 provides the details necessary for application in the document.
 The Nationally Recognized Testing Laboratory program, also known as NRTL, is an OSHA program for the accreditation of laboratories that test products for the workplace and is not to be applied generally in the document.
-The preferred term to use is "Qualified Electrical Testing Laboratory." - 3.2.5.4 Requirements for Guarding.
+The preferred term to use is Qualified Electrical Testing Laboratory. - 3.2.5.5 Requirements for Guarding.
 Requirements for guarding shall be stated in as complete a manner as possible and in as nearly standardized form as can be reasonably achieved.
 For example, the two terms protected against contact with live parts and protected against accidental contact with live parts do not mean the same thing.
 It may be necessary for qualified persons to have access to live parts, or it may be desirable to provide varying degrees of protection, depending on the location.
 Among other things, this distinction could affect the type of ventilation louvers or drains that would be acceptable for some types of equipment.
-The intent of the type and degree of protection should be clear.

-3.2.5.5 Requirements for Protection Against Physical Damage.
+The intent of the type and degree of protection should be clear. - 3.2.5.6 Requirements for Protection Against Physical Damage.
+If protection against physical damage is a requirement, it shall be standardized by the use of this term instead of using the phrase provided with mechanical protection.
+An acceptable method of providing protection can be stated as an example without restricting the rule to a specific method. - 3.2.5.7 Voltage.
+The term voltage is well understood and shall be used in preference to other terms such as potential.
+Because voltage is expressed in volts, a requirement shall be written to avoid repetition of this term if it is possible to do so without losing clarity.